-Blog Nutrition Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet
+Blog Nutrition Healthy Eating Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

 Seaweed Salad Benefits: 8 Reasons Why You Should Add It To Your Diet

-Seaweed is getting a lot of popularity for a number of reasons.
-It is both versatile and nutritious.
-There are many different types of seaweed including:
+Seaweed is gaining popularity for a number of reasons, including that it is both versatile and nutritious.
+There are many different types of seaweed, including:

 • Wakame